-Other Microsoft services as well as 3rd party applications and drivers running on Windows devices may implement their own functionality, independently from Windows, to transport their diagnostic data to the respective publisher.
-Please contact them for further guidance on how to control the diagnostic data collection level and transmission of these publishers.
+Other Microsoft services as well as 3rd party applications and drivers running on Windows devices may implement their own functionality, independently from Windows, to transport their diagnostic data.
+Please contact the publisher for further guidance on how to control the diagnostic data collection level and transmission of these applications and services.

 Windows services where Microsoft is the processor under the GDPR

 Most Windows 10 services are controller services in terms of the GDPR – for both Windows functional data and Windows diagnostic data.
 But there are a few Windows services where Microsoft is a processor for functional data under the GDPR, such as Desktop Analytics, Update Compliance and Windows Defender Advanced Threat Protection (ATP).

 Both Windows Analytics and Windows Defender ATP are subscription services for organizations.
 Some functionality requires a certain license (please see Compare Windows 10 editions).

 Windows Analytics is a cloud-based service that integrates with Configuration Manager.
 The service provides insight and intelligence for you to make more informed decisions about the update readiness of Windows Windows devices in their environment.
 It uses Windows diagnostic data from devices enrolled by the IT organization of an enterprise with data aggregated from millions of devices into the Desktop Analytics service.

 Windows transmits Windows diagnostic data to Microsoft datacenters, where that data is analyzed and stored.
 With Windows Analytics, the IT organization can then view the analyzed data to detect and fix issues or to improve their processes for upgrading to Windows 10.

 As a result, in terms of the GDPR, the organization that has subscribed to Windows Analytics is acting as the controller, while Microsoft is the processor for Windows Analytics.

 The IT organization must explicitly enable Windows Analytics for a device after the organization subscribes.